Iqwit/Iqwit/README.md

  - Shell scripting

 Average linux user meow
-This is all just a joke ofc if your an irl frfr
+This is all just a joke ofc if your an irl frfr and im the straightest guy irl 💯